5-ean/The-Cook-Book/README.md

 >**Search Bar -**
 > * The search bar is a feature on both profile and recipes pages.
 Allowing users to quiry the database.
+> The function searchs through recipe names and cuisine types to deliver a fast accruate match

 ---
 # TECHNOLOGIES USED